ashki23/HPC-notes/Spack.md

 - `spack find` to show list of all installed software by Spack
 - `spack find name` to find all installed software contain that name
 - `spack gc` use gc ("garbage collector") to uninstall all unneeded packages
+- `spack help` getting help
+- `spack help subcommand` print out usage information for a particular subcommand (eg. `spack help find`)

 To learn more review Spack Basic Usage in [here](https://spack.readthedocs.io/en/latest/basic_usage.html).

 ### Lmod
 [Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod) is a Lua-based module system that easily handles the MODULEPATH Hierarchical problem.
 To handel this issue, we can use Lmod to install new packages.
-To install and activate Lmode use:
+To install and activate Lmode use (note that this may take a while):

 ```bash
 source spack/share/spack/setup-env.sh